tlocke/pg8000/README.rst

 pg8000.dbapi.TimeFromTicks(ticks)
 :::::::::::::::::::::::::::::::::

-Construct an objet holding a time value from the given ticks value (number of seconds since the epoch).
+Construct an object holding a time value from the given ticks value (number of seconds since the epoch).

 Returns: ``datetime.time``